-A student may appeal an academic or instructional decision by faculty if she/he deems the decision to be made in error.
+Under Policy 3.16, students may appeal academic or instructional decisions by faculty if they deem the decision was made in error or is incorrect.
 The appeal must be made in a timely manner in accordance with established procedures.
+Issues that may be appealed include but are not limited to, assignments of grades, removal from the class, or other academic and course requirements.
 A student may only appeal a decision that affects him/her directly and must represent themselves in the appeal process.
-The appeal of an academic or instructional decision requires documentation that the decision was incorrect.
+The appeal of an academic or instructional decision requires documentation that the decision was incorrect or made in error.

-The first step in the appeal process is for the student to contact the faculty member who made the academic or instructional decision.
+Step 1: The first step in the appeal process is for the student to contact the faculty member who made the academic or instructional decision.
 This contact must be made within ten (10) business days of the official notification date of the decision.
-For appeals concerning a final grade, official notification is considered to be the date the grade is posted to the student's permanent record.
+For appeals concerning a final grade, official notification is the date the grade is posted to the student's permanent record.

-In the event the faculty member and student are unable to reach a mutual agreement within ten (10) business days, the student may then appeal to the appropriate Dean or designee.
+Step 2: In the event the faculty member and student are unable to reach a mutual agreement within ten (10) business days, the student may then appeal to the appropriate Associate Vice President (AVP) and/or Dean.

-The appeal to the Dean or designee must be made in writing using the official form, "Academic or Instructional Decision Appeal to the Dean" within 10 business days.
+The appeal to the AVP or Dean must be made in writing within 10 business days using the official online form called Academic or Instructional Decision Appeal Form.
 All documentation supporting the reason for the appeal must be provided at the time the appeal is submitted.
 This appeal must succinctly describe the issues involved, evidence that an error was made, and any relevant information.
 Missing, incomplete or erroneous information may cause the appeal to be rejected.

-The Dean or designee will review the student's appeal and make a decision based on the documentation provided by the student, the faculty member, and other relevant information that may include meetings with appropriate individuals.
-The Dean's or designee's investigation and decision must be concluded within ten (10) business days of the date the student appealed the decision to the Dean.
-The Dean or designee will provide written documentation of the decision to the student and faculty member.
+Step 3: The AVP and/or Dean will review the student's appeal and make a decision based on the documentation provided by the student, the faculty member, and other relevant information that may include meetings with appropriate individuals.
+The AVP's and/or Dean's investigation and decision must be concluded within ten (10) business days of the date the student appealed the decision to the AVP and/or Dean.
+The AVP and/or Dean will provide written documentation of the decision to the student and faculty member.
+The decision of the AVP and/or Dean is final.